azl397985856/leetcode/thinkings/tree.en.md

 ## Edible Guide

 Hello everyone, this is lucifer.
 What I bring to you today is the topic "Tree".
 In addition, in order to keep the focus and practicality of the chapters, some content is omitted, such as Huffman trees, prefix trees, balanced binary trees (red and black trees, etc.), and binary piles.
 These contents are relatively not that practical.
-If you are also interested in these contents, you can pay attention to my warehouse [leetcode algorithm problem solving] (https://github.com/azl397985856/leetcode "leetcode algorithm problem solving"), if you have any content you want to see, you can also leave a message to tell me~
+If you are also interested in these contents, you can pay attention to my warehouse [leetcode algorithm problem solving](https://github.com/azl397985856/leetcode "leetcode algorithm problem solving"), if you have any content you want to see, you can also leave a message to tell me~

 In addition, it is important to inform everyone in advance that many of the contents of this article depend on recursion.
 Regarding the recursion exercise, I recommend that you draw the recursion process on paper and manually substitute it several times.
 After the brain is familiar with recursion, it doesn't have to work so hard.
 Students who are really too lazy to draw pictures can also find a visual recursion website, such as https://recursion.now.sh /.
 After you have a certain understanding of recursion, take a closer look at the various traversal methods of the tree, then finish reading this article, and finally do the topic at the end of the article.
 It's not a big problem to fix recursion.